 The Student Teaching Placement Office will notify the appropriate FSU instructor when students have been cleared to begin their Student Teaching placement.
 "Cleared" means: all required clearance documents are on file and the school district has approved the placement.
 The Student Teaching Placement Office will maintain records for all FSU students regarding their Student Teaching placement.

-After students have been cleared to visit their school classrooms, they must take with them the following items:
+After Students have been Cleared to Visit their School Classrooms, they should take the following items with them:

 - Leon County ID badge

 - FSU ID card

 - FSU course-related materials

-- D. Code of Ethics and Professional Conduct (Rule 6A-10.080, FAC) Teacher Candidates must adhere to the Code of Ethics and Principles of Professional Conduct for the Education Profession in Florida.
+- D. Ethics and Professional Conduct (Rule 6A-10.080, FAC) Teacher Candidates must adhere to the Code of Ethics and Principles of Professional Conduct for the Education Profession in Florida.
 These principles are published at the following website: